Testing is done to evaluate the health of the thyroid, diagnose Hashimoto thyroiditis, and monitor treatment.

-- Total or Free T4 — often decreased in primary hypothyroidism
+- Free T4 — often decreased in primary hypothyroidism

 - Antithyroglobulin antibody (TgAb) — if positive, may indicate Hashimoto thyroiditis; while thyroglobulin antibodies are often positive, they are not as sensitive or specific as anti-TPO so they are not routinely ordered.